How ad fraud bots waste SaaS ad budgets

 No logos when bots click on 7% of ads

-However, SaaS companies are finding that the gears of this lead machine are being crunched by bots which arrive in the digital ad buy.
-Since being launched, CHEQ for PPC (hey another SaaS success story) has seen hundreds of top software companies relying on cybersecurity-based click fraud protection.
+However, SaaS companies are finding that the gears of this lead machine are being crunched by bots that arrive in the digital ad buy.
+Since being launched, CHEQ for PPC (hey, another SaaS success story) has seen hundreds of top software companies relying on cybersecurity-based click fraud protection.
 Based on an analysis of campaigns we are able to show that invalid (non-human) bot clicks account for 7% of clicks on campaigns across all SaaS paid search and paid social ad campaigns.
-By monitoring bots entering paid campaigns we can see what bots do on top software sites after clicking on ads.
+By monitoring bots entering paid campaigns, we can see what bots do on top software sites after clicking on ads.

 Company-expensed bots fill out free trials, sign up for demos or “begin pilots”.
 Fraudsters operating bot networks manage this in sneaky ways.
 If email verification is needed to sign up for a demo or white paper, the fraudster controls the email addresses he inputs.
 This can be done in various ways: buying bulk addresses redirecting every email to an email address the fraudster controls and automating the clicking of verification links.
 They can often buy and use domains with made up names to generate email.

 The impact on the business

 In thousands of cases “Get a Demo” ads don’t drive revenue.
 They just drive bot leads that don’t close.
 To make clear: bots don’t have intent or BANT, and definitely don’t champion a multi-stakeholder, complex B2B sale over a 90-180-day sales cycle.
 Marketers celebrate that they’re collecting “leads” that firmographically fit the ideal customer profile.
 But this proves an expensive, inefficient proposition when you are spending $100-$300 per “lead” with SDR left to sift through the junk.